apache/linkis-website/community/how-to-release.md

 Create a release based on the previous release-1.0.3-rc1 tag, and check `This is a pre-release` to write the release notes.

 :::caution Note
--After the main warehouse apache/incubator-linkis is ready to release the branch/tag/release notes, please fork to your own warehouse and perform the following steps
+- After the main repository apache/incubator-linkis is ready to release the branch/tag/release notes, please fork to your own repository and perform the following steps
 :::

 ### 2.2 Version number confirmation